 Bringing the Romans to life in the heart of London

 Come to the British Museum for a range of lectures, workshops, films and craft activities exploring life and death in Pompeii and Herculaneum.
-Don't miss the Pompeii Late, A night out in the Bay of Naples, on Friday 10 May.

 By exhibition curator